ExamProCo/gen-ai-training-day-workshops/docs/workshop-1.md

  For multi-turn conversations you want to use converse API because it standardize on the messages API format and it has additional functionality like tool use.

+### Tip 5 ConverseAPI instance will remember chat history

+With InvokeModel if you were to pass the same chat history with no changes it will just work.

+With ConverseAPI it will remember the conversation, so you'll need to progress the conversation.

- ### Tip 5: Use Streaming for immediate feedback
+ ### Tip 6: Use Streaming for immediate feedback

  You can use the streaming API so that users can start seeing output response immediately.

+ ## 04 Building an Agent

+ - `004.ipynb` (30 mins)
+  - reAct Reasoning
+  - Tool Use
+  - Gaurd Rails

+### Tip 1: What makes and Agent an agent is when it has agency

+When an agent can go beyond a multiple-turn conversation to take external action like:
+- Using a RAG (retriving data before it replies)
+- Decide to call external functions (tool use)
+- Self-reflect the conversation befor replying

+Then we are describing "agency", because its going beyond the confines of a simple convesration.

+ ## 05 Fast Prototyping Frontends

+ - `005.ipynb` (10 mins)
+  - Generate a frontend using Gradio
+  - Generate a frontend using Streamlit
+  - Generate a frontend using v0

+### Tip 1: Easy frameworks to get going

+There are frameworks that make it easy to develop a frontend website to serve your models UI, not something you would want for production.